cass1ope1a/auth-template-app/README.md

    INSERT INTO public.t_user_roles(user_id, roles_id)
    VALUES (1, 2);
    ```
 7. The application is now ready to use.
+Open it in your browser at [http://localhost:8080](http://localhost:8080)

 <hr>